NPL network: Packet switching

-The first theoretical foundation of packet switching was the work of Paul Baran, in which data was transmitted in small chunks and routed independently by a method similar to store-and-forward techniques between intermediate networking nodes.
+The first theoretical foundation of packet switching was the work of Paul Baran, at RAND, in which data was transmitted in small chunks and routed independently by a method similar to store-and-forward techniques between intermediate networking nodes.
 Davies independently arrived at the same model in 1965 and named it packet switching.
 He chose the term "packet" after consulting with an NPL linguist because it was capable of being translated into languages other than English without compromise.
-Davies gave the first public presentation of packet switching on 5 August 1968.
+In July 1968, NPL put on a demonstration of real and simulated networks at an event organised by the Real Time Club at the Royal Festival Hall in London.
+Davies gave the first public presentation of packet switching on 5 August 1968 at the IFIP Congress in Edinburgh.

+Davies' original ideas influenced other research around the world.
+Larry Roberts incorporated these concepts into the design for the ARPANET.
+The NPL network initially proposed a line speed of 768 kbit/s.
+Influenced by this, the planned line speed for ARPANET was upgraded from 2.4 kbit/s to 50 kbit/s and a similar packet format adopted.
+Louis Pouzin's CYCLADES project in France was also influenced by Davies' work.
+These networks laid down the technical foundations of the modern Internet.

+Implementation and further research

 Network development

-The NPL team used their packet switching concept to produce an experimental network using a Honeywell 516 node.
-Coincidentally, this was the same computer chosen by the ARPANET to serve as Interface Message Processors.
-Construction began in 1968.
+Beginning in late 1966, Davies' tasked Derek Barber, his deputy, to establish a team to build a local-area network to serve the needs of NPL and prove the feasibility of packet switching.
+The team consisted of: